aung95/LGE_granularity_Radiology/README.md

 # LGE Granularity in Radiology

 Welcome to the `LGE_granularity_Radiology` GitHub repository.
-This repository hosts a collection of documents and scripts associated with the radiology submission RAD-24-086.
+This repository hosts a collection of documents and scripts associated with the radiology submission RAD-24-086 + RAD-24-0806.R1 (Major revisions)

 ## Repository Contents